Seeed-Studio/ModelAssistant/docs/index.md

     details: Here we provide a number of computer vision algorithms such as object detection, image classification, image segmentation and pose estimation.
 We optimizes these computer vision algorithms to achieve good running speed and accuracy in low-end devices.
   - icon: ⏱️
     title: Scenario Specific
-    details: ModelAssistant provides customized scenarios for specific production environments, such as identification of analog instruments, traditional digital meters, and audio classification.
+    details: SSCMA provides customized scenarios for specific production environments, such as identification of analog instruments, traditional digital meters, and audio classification.
 We will continue to add more algorithms for specified scenarios in the future.
 ---